Abu Mansoor Al-Amriki: Joining al-Shabaab in Somalia

-The only reason we are staying here, away from our families, away from the cities, away from candy bars [and] ice, all these other things is because we are waiting to meet with the enemy. ...
-If you can encourage more of your children, and more of your neighbors, and anyone around you to send people ... to this Jihad, it would be a great asset for us.

 In the video, al-Amriki talks about preparations for an ambush and his attempt to "try to blow up as many of their vehicles as we can and kill as many of them as we can."
 After the ambush, al-Amriki praises a killed fighter.
 American law enforcement authorities have claimed that Somali-Americans from Minnesota also appear in the 31 March video.
 One of the Americans featured in the video is Shirwa Ahmed, known to have been among four people to die in suicide attacks in October 2008 against the United Nations compound, the Ethiopian Consulate and the presidential palace in Hargeisa.
 The two videos indicated that Al-Amriki had become a prominent figure for al-Shabaab in its effort to recruit Western Muslims to jihad.
 His family and friends remain shocked that he could have embraced this cause.

 On 8 July 2009, al-Amriki released an audiotape on jihadi websites.
 Billed as a "response" to U.S. President Barack Obama's June 2009 Cairo speech to "the Muslim world," the audio message warned Muslims against being taken in by Obama's "charisma."
 In the message, al-Amriki affirmed al-Shabaab's allegiance to Al Qaeda and condoned the 9/11 terror attacks in the United States.

 In September 2009 Hammami contacted his sister Dena by email, saying that he had married a Somali woman and had a baby daughter.
 He contacted his sister intermittently.
 She disapproved of what he was doing but did not want to lose touch altogether.

 In January 2010 he uploaded a lengthy autobiography available on JIHADOLOGY.net entitled "The Story of an American Jihadi: Part One."
 The 127-page document deals with his evolution from Muslim convert to Salafi to jihadi; enlisting in the Shabaab, life in combat fighting off hungry lions and giant ants at night.
 While defiant in his opposition to American government, Hammami expressed a wish to have "a three-day visit to see my mom, dad and sister."

 In April 2011, Hammami released two rap songs dealing with jihad.
 One song, called Send me a Cruise, praised martyrdom at the hands of US forces.
 The other song, Make Jihad With Me, was aimed at recruiting Islamic youth to join the al Shabaab movement.